nuodb/nuodb-helm-charts/docs/TablePartitionsStorageGroups.md

 ## Deployment Overview

-NuoDB [database](../stable/database) Helm chart can be installed multiple times in a single Kubernetes namespace where there is one _primary_ and one or more _secondary_ Helm release.
+NuoDB [database](../stable/database) Helm chart can be installed multiple times in a single Kubernetes namespace where there is one _primary_ and any number of _secondary_ Helm release.
 A storage group is deployed as a separate _secondary_ Helm release which also deploys the SMs servicing this storage group.
 This allows the user to remove any storage group without removing resources installed by the _primary_ database Helm release.
-To simplify TPSG operations and observability, NuoDB Helm charts support one storage group per Storage Manager.
+To simplify TPSG operations and observability, NuoDB Helm charts support one storage group per Storage Manager StatefulSet.

 For information on adding storage groups, see [Managing Storage Groups](#managing-storage-groups).